C0axx/ansible/roles/cobalt_strike/README.md

 Ansible Role: Cobalt Strike
 =========

-An Ansible Role to install Cobalt Strike.
-Can be configured as Operator (client) or Teamserver (server).
+An Ansible Role to install Cobalt Strike and to configure it either as Operator (client) or Teamserver (server).

 If configured as Teamserver, it will start automatically with the supplied password and C2 profile.

+If configured as Operator, it will download the artifact and resource kit automatically.

+The role installs Cobalt Strike into a cobalstrike folder in your user's home directory `~/cobaltstrike`.
+Any additional downloads like kits and profiles are put in respective folders inside that directory, so `~/cobaltstrike/profiles` and `~/cobaltstrike/kits`.

 Requirements
 ------------